ialam085/A2Z_SQL_Solutions/README.md

       Contact_Number VARCHAR(15),                        -- Contact Number
       Class INT CHECK (Class BETWEEN 1 AND 12),          -- CHECK constraint ensuring Class is between 1 and 12 Fee DECIMAL(10, 2) CHECK (Fee > 0)                 -- CHECK constraint ensuring Fee is positive
+      Class_Time time(10) DEFAULT '07:05:00' NOT NULL    -- DEFAULT with NOT NULL, 2 constraint, IF USER DOESN'T INSERT ANY VALUE IN Class_Time, WILL AUTOMATICALLY TAKE Default Time '07:05:00'
       );
 ```
 ### 🔸 Create a `VIEW` named `Class10_Students`